 Want to switch up your yoga for winter?
 Perhaps you’re fixed on a fave yoga sequence like Rocket or Ashtanga and that’s totally your thing, but the start of a new season can be a great chance for change.
 By connecting to this sense of openness and tuning in to what our bodies need, we might discover alternative yoga practices that can benefit us.
 Mindful Flow with Tom or Chloe, Gentle Hatha Flow (Anusara-inspired) with Katy, Yin with Emma Peel, Yin-Yang with Lolo or a Restorative session with Adrianna are some interesting yoga class ideas to explore this winter.

-Come and visit us at Yogarise in Peckham Rye’s legendary Bussey Building.
+Come and visit us at Yogarise in Peckham Rye’s legendary Bussey Building or our yoga studio in Streatham High Road.
 Founded in 2014, we offer a wide range of daily classes with some of London’s top teachers.
 Check out our website to see our yoga class timetable and workshops schedule, or to make a booking enquiry.